monarch-initiative/monarch-ui/README.md

 - `news.yaml` is used to drive the `HomeNews.md` component.
 - `robots.txt` is used to guide or exclude web-crawling robots.
 See [Robots.txt](https://moz.com/learn/seo/robotstxt).
 - `index.html` is *transformed* by the build workflow to generate a corresponding `dist/index.html`.
 It is NOT copied verbatim.
+- `mondo_ids.txt` is used to populate the Featured Diseases carousel on the home page.

 ##### `monarch-ui/src/`